Discrete stress-energy tensor in the loop O(n) model: Convergence theorems

-In this section we prove convergence results (namely, Theorems~\mbox{\ref{thm:Ising1}--\ref{thm:Ising3}}) for several expectations, involving the discrete stress-energy tensor~$T(w)$, in the case~$n=1$ corresponding to the Ising model.
+In this section we prove Theorems~\mbox{\ref{thm:Ising1}--\ref{thm:Ising3}}.
 Recall that, given a bounded simply connected domain~$\Omega\subset\C$, we denote by~$\Omega_\delta$ its lattice approximations on the regular honeycomb grid~$\C_\delta$ with the mesh size~$\delta$.
 For simplicity, one can define~$\Omega_\delta$ as the (largest connected component of the) union of all grid cells that are contained in~$\Omega$, together with appropriately chosen boundary half-edges, or just to assume that~$\Omega_\delta$ converges to~$\Omega$ in the Hausdorff sense as~$\delta\to 0$.
-It is worth mentioning that all results discussed below remain true if one assumes that discrete domains~$\Omega_\delta$ approximate~$\Omega$ in the so-called Carath\'eodory topology, which is a much weaker notion than the Hausdorff convergence, see~\cite[Chapter~1.4]{Pom} and~\cite[Section~3.2]{ChSmi_CompAn} for definitions.
+It is worth mentioning that all results discussed below remain true if one assumes that discrete domains~$\Omega_\delta$ approximate~$\Omega$ in the so-called Carath\'eodory topology, which is a much weaker notion than the Hausdorff convergence, see~\cite[Chapter~1.4]{Pom92} and~\cite[Section~3.2]{CheSmi11} for definitions.